lucazammataro/MEDIGUI-ConvNet/README.md

 ```
 ## Run MEDIGUI-ConvNet

-The python script medigui_convnet.py contains all the MEDIGUI-ConvNet functions.
-Import it in a Jupyter Notebook cell with:
+The python module medigui_convnet.py contains all the MEDIGUI-ConvNet functions and can be imported in a Jupyter Notebook cell typying:

 ```
 import medigui_convnet as medigui